jorgebustmonttec/superclean/README.md

 # Superclean

+## 🧼 Introduction (1.0)

-Superclean is a minimalist, statically typed scripting language designed for clarity, simplicity, and educational purposes.
+Superclean is a minimal, statically typed, interpreted scripting language designed for clarity and ease of implementation.

+It uses familiar syntax inspired by C, JavaScript, and Rust, and is implemented in Rust using the `nom` and `rustyline` crates.

 This project was developed as part of the course **CS-C2170 – Modern and Emerging Programming Languages** at **Aalto University**.